 Hassan is the place to be for lovers of history, heritage and old architecture in India, famed for its temples and ancient monuments.
 Many of the district’s temples were built between the 10th and 14th centuries, when the Hoysala dynasty ruled Karnataka, and are well known for their intricate carvings.
 Most of these temples are to be found in the scenic countryside of Hassan District.
 Hassan City itself is clean and modern, and pulls in crowds to see the Hasanamba temple, an important Hindu pilgrimage site.

-Mysore is located a short drive or train ride from Bangalore.
+Mysuru (Mysore) is located a short drive or train ride from Bengaluru.
 Known as the City of Palaces, it is famed for its royal heritage and ancient monuments.
-The Mysore Palace is the most famous and richly decorated of these, with Lalitha Mahal, in the east of the city, coming a close second.
+The Mysuru Palace is the most famous and richly decorated of these, with Lalitha Mahal, in the east of the city, coming a close second.
 The ancient Sri Prasanna Krishna Swamy Temple is also a must visit, providing a taste of India’s rich cultural and religious traditions.
-Mysore is also the birthplace of Ashtanga yoga, and the city has a plethora of different yoga classes and luxury yoga retreats to try if you’re feeling adventurous.
+Mysuru is also the birthplace of Ashtanga yoga, and the city has a plethora of different yoga classes and luxury yoga retreats to try if you’re feeling adventurous.